miteshhgoyal/factory-crm/readme.md

 ---

-### Client Working Hours

-Introduce a "Client Hours" feature to record and track the total hours worked for a client.
-This will be useful for billing and performance evaluation purposes.

----

 ### Reports Module

 Implement multiple report types for better monitoring and analysis.
 The Production Report should track daily, weekly, and monthly production data.
 The Raw Material Report will monitor usage and availability of raw materials.
 A Workforce Report should provide an overview of manpower allocation and productivity.
 Credit Report will summarize all credit transactions, while the Debit Report will summarize all debit transactions.